Conserved Charges in Extended Theories of Gravity: Conclusions

 In the first part of this review, we gave detailed account of Killing charge construction of global conserved quantities in generic gravity theories following the works of Deser-Tekin which also relied on the work of Abbott-Deser that was carried out for cosmological Einstein's theory.
 All of these constructions of course extend the well-known ADM mass for asymptotically flat spacetimes.
 We have discussed subtle issues about the decay conditions, large gauge transformations, and linearization instability and the apparent infinite degeneracy of the vacuum solution in some critical extended gravity theories.
 We applied the formalism to many explicitly known spacetimes and computed their charges.
 We studied some known extended gravity theories, such as Born-Infeld gravity in 2+1 dimensions.
 Using both the covariant symplectic structure construction and the usual linearization construction, we have also shown that the AD charges are valid not only for asymptotically flat and anti-de Sitter spacetimes (which are maximally symmetric) but they are also valid for any Einstein space with at least one Killing vector field.
 We also studied the conformal properties of these charges under the conformal transformation of the metric, a subject which is quite relevant for the Jordan-String frame formulation versus the Einstein frame formulation of scalar tensor theories.

-In the second part of the review, we give a very exhaustive study of the conserved charges for almost all the known 2+1 dimensional gravity theories that play the role of theoretical laboratories for ideas in quantum gravity.
+In the second part of the review, we give a very exhaustive study of the conserved charges for a large number of 2+1 dimensional gravity theories that can be considered as a Chern-Simons-like theory of gravity.
+Such theories play the role of theoretical laboratories for ideas in quantum gravity.
 Our approach has been in the context of spin-connection and dreibein formulation both for global construction and quasi-local charge constructions.
 We also give the extended off-shell formulation of the ADT charges.
 We also discussed the notions of entropy and thermodynamics of black holes, computed the near horizon geometries and studied the relevant Virasoro algebras for various asymptotic conditions.